Helmholtz decomposition: Definition

 Here, $\Phi \in C^2(V, \mathbb{R})$ is a scalar potential, $\nabla \Phi$ is its gradient, and $\nabla \cdot \mathbf{R}$ is the divergence of the vector field $\mathbf{R}$.
 The irrotational vector field $\mathbf{G}$ is called a gradient field and $\mathbf{R}$ is called a solenoidal field or rotation field.
-This decomposition does not exist for all vector fields and is not unique.
+This decomposition may be calculated for vector fields that satisfy certain regularity or decay conditions.

+A decomposition exists for all smooth or sufficiently rapidly decaying vector fields in classical terms.
+If arbitrary growth at infinity is allowed, a decomposition still exists for any regular vector field in the distributional sense, though it is no longer unique due to the presence of non-trivial harmonic fields.
+Existence in this generalized framework follows from the surjectivity of the Laplace operator on the space of distributions.
+The surjectivity of this class of elliptic operators was proved by Lars Hörmander in his work on linear partial differential operators.

 History

 The Helmholtz decomposition in three dimensions was first described in 1849 by George Gabriel Stokes for a theory of diffraction.
 Hermann von Helmholtz published his paper on some hydrodynamic basic equations in 1858, which was part of his research on the Helmholtz's theorems describing the motion of fluid in the vicinity of vortex lines.
 Their derivation required the vector fields to decay sufficiently fast at infinity.
 Later, this condition could be relaxed, and the Helmholtz decomposition could be extended to higher dimensions.
 For Riemannian manifolds, the Helmholtz-Hodge decomposition using differential geometry and tensor calculus was derived.

 The decomposition has become an important tool for many problems in theoretical physics, but has also found applications in animation, computer vision as well as robotics.